Skip links

 June 6, 2024

-The fourth launch of Starship with the Super Heavy launcher is successful and the launcher manages to re-enter, slow down to a stop on the water in a vertical and controlled position, as planned, before plunging into the Atlantic Ocean.
-The following hour the Starship
+The fourth Starship launch with the Super Heavy launcher was successful, and the launcher managed to re-enter the spacecraft, slowing to a controlled, vertical stop, just above the water’s surface, as planned, before plunging into the Atlantic Ocean.
+The following hour, the Starship spacecraft glided

 June 5, 2024